Diabetes - type 1Type 1 diabetes; Insulin-dependent diabetes; Juvenile diabetes; Diabetes mellitus type 1

 Types of Insulin

 Insulin cannot be taken orally because the body's digestive juices destroy it.
-Injections of insulin under the skin ensure that it is absorbed slowly by the body for a long-lasting effect.
+Injections of insulin under the skin are the most common way to administer the medications (inhaled insulin has been available, but is used rarely).
 The timing and frequency of insulin injections depend upon a number of factors:

 - The duration of insulin action.
-Insulin is available in several forms, including: standard, intermediate, long-acting, and rapid-acting.
+Insulin is available in several forms, including: regular, intermediate, long-acting, and rapid-acting.

 - Amount and type of food eaten.
 Ingestion of food makes the blood glucose level rise.
 Alcohol lowers levels.